 You may ask us to delete some or all of your personal information and in certain cases, and subject to certain exceptions (i.e. if we have to hold on to it to meet a legal obligation), you have the right for this to be done.

 Right for your personal information to be portable

 If we are processing your personal information (1) based on your consent, or in order to enter into or carry out a contract with you, and (2) the processing is being done by automated means, you may ask us to provide it to you or another service provider in a machine-readable format.

 Right to object to the use of your personal information

 If we are processing your personal information based on our legitimate interests or for scientific/ historical research or statistics, you have a right to object to our use of your information.
 If we are processing your personal information for direct marketing purposes, and you wish to object, we will stop processing your information for these purposes as soon as reasonably possible.

-If you want to exercise any of the above rights, please contact our Supporter Care team at Macular Society, Crown Chambers, South Street, Andover SP10 2BN or by email: email@example.com or by phone 01264 350 551.
+If you want to exercise any of the above rights, please contact our supporter care team at Macular Society, Crown Chambers, South Street, Andover SP10 2BN or by emailing email@example.com or calling 01264 350 551.
 We may be required to ask for further information and/or evidence of identity.
 We will endeavour to respond fully to all requests within 30 days of receipt of your request, however if we are unable to do so we will contact you with reasons for the delay.

 Please note that exceptions apply to a number of these rights, and not all rights will be applicable in all circumstances.
 For more details we recommend you consult the guidance published by the Information Commissioner's Office in their 'Your Data Matters' guidance for individuals.